 Managing a high growth business has many challenges.
 Whilst it?s an exciting time and a great position to be in, a business can face hurdles when the growth causes quick and widespread change ? as it more often than not, does.

+Change isn?t a bad thing.
+All businesses evolve through various stages of growth.
 One of the biggest barriers to successful growth comes when a business fails to manage that growth internally.
 I?ve learned first hand many of the lessons of managing growth within a company and making change the new “normal”.
 Harvey Water Softners has experienced significant growth in the past couple of years and, having started life as a small family business back in 1978, we?ve worked hard to retain that family business feel, despite employing over 150 people today.
 One of the most important lessons we?ve learned is how important it is to watch and observe.
 As your business grows, your employees will feel that growth in the way the company is structured, perhaps physical growth in the office, more members of your team, changing processes and systems.
 All of this is going to have an impact on their experience at work and it?s key that, as a manager or leader, you?re sensitive to that.
 Read more about growing your business:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.